 Again, this is searchable data and helps readers find your book.

-As my book title, Louis said little and was not going to be found by search, adding the subtitle of The Life Of Real Spy helped a little in guiding readers interested in the spy and espionage genre towards my book.
+My book title, Louis, said little and was not going to be found by search.
+But adding the subtitle, The Life Of Real Spy, helped in guiding readers interested in the spy and espionage genre toward my book.

 It was such a simple fix.